Dental Care is important!

-Next month is National Dental Health Month.
+National Dental Health Month is coming up in February.
 This is our annual push to get people excited about caring for their pets’ oral health.
-It is one of the top things that can be done to help your beloved pets live a longer happier life!
+It is one of the top things that can be done to help our beloved pets live a longer happier life!
 To encourage better health care, we are offering 15% off of a professional dental cleaning.
 Our dental cleanings include:

 - Initial general health and preanesthetic exam by the doctor

 - Proper and appropriate anesthesia and intraoperative monitoring

 - Full mouth digital dental x-rays – 70% of the tooth is under the gum

 - Dental scaling

 - Oral surgery to correct painful conditions that cannot be repaired within reason (variable cost)

 - Extractions if required (variable cost)

 - Polishing of teeth to suppress further tarter growth